Wesleyan University: Campus

+Memorial Chapel was completed in 1871 to honor the memory of Wesleyan students and alumni who fought in the American Civil War.
+Wesleyan had among the highest per capita student enlistment rates in the Union army.

 The northern end of High Street contains several large buildings that were former private residences, a few of which were exceptional architectural examples.
-These include Russell House, a National Historic Landmark, two Alsop family houses, (one is currently the African-American Studies center with student housing; the other is the Davison Art Center), the Davison infirmary, a second Russell family house that contains the University Development Office, and Downey House.
+These include Russell House, a National Historic Landmark, two Alsop family houses, (one is currently the African-American Studies center with student housing; the other is the Digital Design Commons), the Davison infirmary, a second Russell family house that contains the University Development Office, and Downey House.
 High Street, which is the old center of campus, was once described by Charles Dickens as "the most beautiful street in America".